Student assistance program

 Student Assistance Programs can be found in schools throughout the United States.
 The program was modeled after the adult, Employee Assistance Program (EAP).
 The CY SAP program is concerned with building students' developmental assets and resiliency by supporting students struggling with their own or someone else's substance use, intervening, and referring them to community agencies or private clinicians for more specialized care when necessary.
 In addition to this role, CY SAP's also:

 By being located within the school, CY SAP Counselors help to build better connections among students, their families, school personnel, and community service agencies.

 Alcohol, Tobacco and other Drug Prevention Education

-CY collaborates with all Chittenden South schools to implement research-based substance abuse and violence prevention programs with students, parents and faculty.
+CY collaborates with all Champlain Valley schools to implement research-based substance abuse and violence prevention programs with students, parents and faculty.
 These are curricula that have been tried and tested to prove their effectiveness at reducing high risk behaviors.
 Current curricula in use include - Know Your Body, Botvin's Life Skills, Michigan Model, Staying Connected with your Teen, Guiding Good Choices, and Not on Tobacco smoking cessation.

 CVU Prevention Committee